NeuroDataDesign/hyppo-2021-2022/Yingheng_Wang/ReadingNotes_PSC.md

 are roughly *three broad analytical methods: (i) standard region-based analysis; (ii) voxel-based analysis, and (iii) tract-specific analysis.*

-**The region-based method** often parcellates the brain into regions of interest (ROIs) that have anatomical meaning and studies the statistical properties of each region.
+**The region-based method** often parcellates the brain into regions of interest (ROIs) that have anatomical meaning and studies the statistical properties of each region.
 Although it is convenient to focus on specific regions, it suffers from the difficulty in identifying meaningful regions in WM, particularly among the long curved structures common in fiber tracts.